Universal K-matrices for quantum Kac-Moody algebras: Introduction

-The construction of universal k--matrices for Kac--Moody algebras also rely on a number of additional generalizations and simplifications of the work \cite{BK19}, which we briefly summarize below.
-The first three describe the new setting in which the main results (Theorems \ref{thm:twistpair}, \ref{thm:kYeta:intw} and \ref{thm:kYeta:Delta}) are valid.
+The construction of universal K-matrices for Kac-Moody algebras involves a number of additional generalizations and simplifications with respect to the construction given in \cite{BK19}, which we briefly summarize below.
+The first two describe the more general setting in which the main results are valid (Proposition \ref{thm:twistpair} and Theorem \ref{thm:kYeta:int-Delta}).